TimDM1980/captains-log/elm/elm-language.md

   * Looks like enums in Java
   * `type Visibility = All | Active | Completed`
   * Use them in case expressions: `case visibilityParam of All -> ...`
+    * Important: Elm forces you to deal with all cases!
+    * Otherwise, you get a compile error
   * All those _values_ themselves are functions
     * You can see this more clearly here: `type User = Anonymous | Named String`
     * `Named` is a function that takes a String and returns a User, or `String -> User`